khataei/Exiger-challenge/README.md

 - Setting up the config and excel file paths.
 - Reading the iso codes and the dates from the excel file.
 Note that it can handle multiple sheets in the excel file and different DateTime formats.
 - Cleaning data with two main goals: Removing invalid dates and removing invalid iso codes.
+- Dropping duplicte iso codes and dates
+- Making a combination dataset from uniques iso codes and dates

 The **CovidFetcher** class does the following tasks: